NoanHu/paypal-kpi-donut-chart/Privacy Policy.md

 You are liable for the appropriate use of Custom Visuals.

-All copyrights in or to the Custom Visual or part of them are owned by Paypal_ITA,
+All copyrights in or to the Custom Visual or part of them are owned by Paypal_PPX,

 our licensors or our partners, who reserved all their rights.